Take the Leap Abroad and in All You Do

 Back in the United States, Parchment is currently on a co-op with TechnipFMC in downtown Boston.
 She works with a team of process engineers creating delivering status updates, generating deliverables for process design packages, and ensuring the safety of chemical plants by doing things such as process safety valve calculations for different projects.

-While she hasn’t figured out her exact career path yet, Parchment’s co-op experiences have helped her narrow her focus.
+While she hasn’t figured out her exact career path yet, Parchment’s co-op and research experiences have helped her narrow her focus.

 “I plan on using my current and future co-op experiences to narrow down my field of choice,” she says.
 “I think I would like to be in the environmental sector, but as I complete my co-ops I may find something I like even more!”

 Parchment is active around campus, as well.
-Since she started at Northeastern, she has been involved in Northeastern’s chapter of the National Society of Black Engineers, the Black Engineering Student Society (BESS).
+Since she started at Northeastern, she has been involved in Northeastern’s chapter of the National Society of Black Engineers, called the Black Engineering Student Society (BESS) serving as internal vice president.
 In addition to the academic and networking benefits, the organization has felt like home.

 “This Black Engineering Student Society has really enriched my time here by providing me with a space where I feel truly at home with people I could ask for help with anything,” she says.